ZweiRm/localhost-8080.github.io/docs/artificial-intelligence/README.md

     + Weak AI: Conscious is not compulsory.

 + **Thinking humanly** The Cognitive Modelling Approach（认知建模法）
   To find out how human think, we have the methods like: **Introspection**（内省）and **Psychological experiments**.
 Analyse and use it to determine whether a program of mechanism can thinking like human.
-Setting up a new filed called Congnitive Science which is a combination of psychology and AI.
+Setting up a new filed called Cognitive Science which is a combination of psychology and AI.

   + General Problem Solver (GPS)
     Focusing on reasoning.
-Cheking whether the reasoning steps are match with human's.
+Checking whether the reasoning steps are match with human's.

 + **Thinking Rationally** The Law of Thought Approach（法则思维法）
   Right thinking.